 Dangerous Migration

-By the year 2505, thanks in part to a unique cooperative effort of a consortium of Nex Coders and Nex Divers from Earth and Edenic to finally standardize the world’s economic infrastructure (see ReUnia), rumors of Edenic’s burgeoning success were reaching Earth, prompting a revitalized interest in immigration to the Han Cluster.
+By the year 2505, thanks in part to a unique cooperative effort of Karina Lutz’s adjustments to the draxel relays to create ReUnia, which standardize the world’s economic infrastructure, rumors of Edenic’s burgeoning success were reaching Earth, prompting a revitalized interest in immigration to the Han Cluster.

-This potential exodus prompted ConServ and the UER to double down on its isolationist policies.
-They once again cut all diplomatic relations with the Han Cluster, and locked down all non-military access to Earth’s crystum hyperdrives.
-It was extremely difficult for would be immigrants to find passage.
+In an attempt to prevent thousands of people from killing themselves attempting the journey, ConServ and the UER to doubled down on their isolationist policies.
+They once again cut all diplomatic relations with the Han Cluster and locked down all non-military access to Earth’s crystum hyperdrives.

 Regardless, with high hopes for a better life, many individuals and families sacrificed their fortunes and risked their lives to get to the Han Cluster.
 At first, only a small percentage of them made it, and those that did found themselves unwelcome on Edenic and most of the other settled worlds due to rising paranoia about Earthers’ intentions.
 But there was still one planet eager to take them on.